Tre5et/mcs-discman/SETUP.md

 ## Edit the config
 - In the folder you have extracted, you will find two .conf files.
 - #### Open ```discordbot.conf```.
-- Edit the options how you need them, they're rellatively self explanatory, here are a few notes though:
+- Edit the options how you need them, they're relatively self-explanatory, here are a few notes though:
 - Semicolons ```;``` in the config represent comments, anything after them in the same line isn't interpreted
 - Some options may be left empty, most can't be though, if you don't know what to enter try leaving it empty
 - Spaces directly after the ```=``` and directly before the ```;``` or the end of the line are ignored, other spaces are counted